 Advertising volumes on television recorded healthy growth in the July-September quarter, registering 461 million seconds of advertising, which is the highest in 2021.
 FMCG continued to maintain its leadership position with 29% growth in ad volumes against the same period in 2019.
 Even the e-commerce sector showed a healthy 26% jump over 2020.

-The government has allowed 100 per cent Foreign Direct Investment (FDI) in food processing and single-brand retail and 51 per cent in multi-brand retail.
-This would bolster employment and supply chains, and also provide high visibility for FMCG brands in organised retail markets, bolstering consumer spending and encouraging more product launches.
-The sector witnessed healthy FDI inflows of US$ 12.60 billion, during April 2000 to September 2017.
-Some of the recent developments in the FMCG sector are as follows:
+The Government has allowed 100% Foreign Direct Investment (FDI) in food processing and single-brand retail and 51% in multi-brand retail.
+This would bolster employment, supply chain and high visibility for FMCG brands across organised retail markets thereby bolstering consumer spending and encouraging more product launches.
+The sector witnessed healthy FDI inflows of US$ 18.59 billion from April 2000 to June 2021.

-Some of the major initiatives taken by the government to promote the FMCG sector in India are as follows:
+Some of the major initiatives taken by the Government to promote the FMCG sector in India are as follows:

-On the other hand, with the share of unorganised market in the FMCG sector falling, the organised sector growth is expected to rise with increased level of brand consciousness, also augmented by the growth in modern retail.
+On the other hand, with the share of unorganised market in the FMCG sector falling, the organised sector growth is expected to rise with increased level of brand consciousness, augmented by the growth in modern retail.

-References: Media Reports, Press Information Bureau (PIB), Union Budget 2017-18
+References: Media Reports, Press Information Bureau (PIB), Firstpost